katielacy27/customer-search-application/README.md

 and
 `postgres            | 2022-03-16 20:59:28.276 UTC [1] LOG:  database system is ready to accept connections`
 Congratulations you are running a Spring boot API connected to a postgres instance in docker!
+4. Navigate to `localhost:8080/v1/customers/` and you should see a list of customer objects.
+  Available endpoints and query parameters  are described further in the *customer-service* README.

 ### Running the frontend application